 I LOVE this colourful light box idea from Teach Beside Me.

 Make arrows change direction using just water and a glass.
 This cool trick uses refraction ( making light bend ).
 The water acts like a convex lens.
-It’s great fun and you can experiment with words and images which will reverse too!
+It’s great fun, and you can experiment with words and images which will reverse, too!

 Create a maze of light using a torch and mirrors!
-This could be set up as a challenge where children have to use a set number of mirrors to bend the light from a torch around a specific path.
+This can be set up as a challenge where children have to use a set number of mirrors to bend the light from a torch around a specific path.

 A light maze is another great way to demonstrate how light travels in straight lines.

-Last Updated on December 8, 2022 by Emma Vanstone
+Last Updated on November 7, 2024 by Emma Vanstone

 Such an inspiring idea!
 Thanks for posting them.